-Keep the tablets in the pack until it is time to take them.
+Keep your tablets in their original packaging until it is time to take them.

-If you take the tablets out of the pack, they may not keep well.
+If you take the tablets out of the pack, they will not keep well.

-Keep this medicine in a cool dry place where the temperature stays below 25°C.
+Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Do not store this medicine or any other medicine in the bathroom or near a sink.
-Do not leave medicines in the car or on window sills.
+Do not leave it on a window sill or in the car.